 2. Determine the Signs of Relapse

 People will exhibit certain signs before they relapse.
-You should brainstorm about the potential signs of a relapse as a way of developing a plan.
+You can brainstorm about the potential signs of a relapse as a way of developing a plan.
 Common signs of relapse include an inexplicable change in behavior, thoughts, or feelings that lean more towards drug use.

-Once you create a list of these signs, share them with a professional.
+Once you create a list of these signs, please share them with a professional.
 This will help the professional to consolidate enough information for your relapse prevention.

 3. Develop an Action Plan

 An action plan should outline what you would do in case you experience cravings for drug use.
 The plan should also outline ways of coping with scenarios that might lead you to drug use.
 For instance, a breakup may make you drink as a means of drowning your sorrows.
 Instead, an action plan will propose that you enroll in an individual therapy program to deal with the pain.

 Treatment at Fresh Start Recovery Center

 Fresh Start recovery relies on both medication and therapies to accelerate the recovery process.
 Our plans are diverse to tend to the unique need of every patient.

 Some of the programs you can consider for enrollment include:

 - Community housing program: Community housing provides a serene environment where patients can recover.
 The houses will help in relapse prevention as they are devoid of temptations that can act as triggers

 - Cognitive-behavioral therapy program: The program will increase your awareness about your behaviors that can trigger a relapse.
 It will help you modify these behaviors for the better